iaindooley/Murphy/README.markdown

 As you can see I've had to hold "in my head" the fact that Iain (uid 1) is a member of the group Coders (gid 1).
 When dealing with complex databases this quickly spirals completely out of control.

-The approach that Lettuce is quite ingenious.
+The approach that Lettuce has is quite ingenious.
 The "fixture" format is just a pipe delimited table-like representation of data in whatever format is most convenient to you.
 So the above could be written as:

 ```
 user name | group name